-The students in Ms. Lee's class have been working on near-Earth astronomy for a few weeks.
+The students in Ms. Les's class have been working on near-Earth astronomy for a few weeks.
 They have been pursuing the overarching question "Why do the Sun, Moon, and stars move in our sky and change in appearance over time?"
-Recently, the students have been investigating the appearance of the Moon.
+Reacruity, the students have been investigating the appearance of the Moon.
 They wonder why it is visible in the sky at different times of day and appears some nights and not others.
-For overa month they have been spending a few minutes each day recording the appearance of the Moon on that day in a data table in their notebooks.
-As the Moon goes through the cycle of phase, the students learn the technical name of each phase.
-Prior to this lesson, they used moonrise time data to figure out that the Moon orbits the Earth in the same direction as the Earth sine, and it takes about a month to complete one cribit.
+For over a month they have been spending a few minutes each day recording the appearance of the Moon on that day in a data table in their notebooks.
+As the Moon goes through the cycle of phases, the students learn the technical name of each phase.
+Prior to this lesson, they used moonrise time data to figure out that the Moon orbits the Earth in the same direction as the Earth spins, and it takes about a month to complete one orbit.

 Ms. Lee begins class on this day with a discussion to help the students summarize what they have figured out so far and what questions remain about their observations.
 Ms. Lee draws their attention to the main question about the Moon that started them off on their investigation: "Why does the Moon change shape during the month?"
 The students have collected data about the Moon's appearance with the observations made throughout the month.
-They know that it takes the Moon 28 days to complete a cycle as it orbits the Earth, but they still haven't figured out why the shape changes during that time.
+They know that it takes the Moon 28 days to complete a cycle as it orbits the Earth, but they still haven if figured out why the shape changes during that time.

-Based on what they have discovered so far, the class refines its original question to "My does the appearance of the Moon change as it orbits the Earth."
-The students brainstorm their initial ideas about why the appearance of the Moon might change, using what they have figured out about the orbit of the Moon aroun Earth as a starting point.
-In the discussion, Ms. Lee raises the question of how it is even possible to a Moon from Earth.
-Students draw on what they know about lisht sources and how light allows us to generally agree that it must be the light from the Sun reflecting off the Moon that makes part of the visible from the Earth (since the Moon is not a light source).
-But students are not in agreement about the starth (since the Moon is not a light source).
-But students are not in agreement about the starth (source) around the Earth.
+Based on what they have discovered so far, the class refines its original question to "Why does the appearance of the Moon change as its orbits the Earth" The students brainstorm their initial ideas about why the apparent shape of the Moon might change, using what they have figured out about the orbits of the Moon aroun Earth as a starting point.
+In the discussion, Ms. Lee raises the question of how it is even possible to st Moon from Earth.
+Students grave on what they know about the orbits of the Moon willink allows us to senerally agree that it must be the light from the Sun reflecting off the Moon that makes part of the visible from the Earth (since the Moon is not a light source).
+But students are not in agreement about would change as the Moon revolves around the Earth.